• Home

 I like to fancy myself an organized mom.
 But I must admit that I am not.
 I have good intentions but they don’t always materialize.
 I came across a book that has helped me think I could actually get my act together.

 Homeschooling at the Speed of Life, by Marilyn Rockett, is currently my favorite book on this topic.
 There are a TON of books on getting organized, but Rockett has the unique perspective of a home educating mom and she understands our needs and limitations.
-One thing I liked was that the books is big, and by that I mean it’s 8.5 by 11 inches.
+One thing I liked was that the book is big, and by that I mean it’s 8.5 by 11 inches.
 It’s easy to file and easy to find when I need it.
 And it comes with a CD-ROM with all the forms on it (over 30) so you can print without having to try to squish your book onto the copier glass.

 She addresses filing, scheduling, meal planning, chores and more.
 Her ideas on time had me thinking of how I spend my time in a different way than I had before.
 She begins with a scriptural foundation of why we should be organized before she gets into the how.
 Her tone is not condescending but encouraging.
 And the space at the end of each chapter for notes is handy for writing down thoughts and personal application.